thanapon1406/scrum-poker/README.md

 - **⏱️ Time Estimates** - Each card shows estimated hours for planning
 - **📜 Voting History** - Track all estimated topics and their final scores
 - **👥 Participant Status** - See who has voted in real-time
+- **✏️ Edit Your Name** - Each participant can change their own display name
+- **🗑️ Topic Management** - Host can delete topics they no longer need
 - **🎨 Clean, Minimal UI** - Inspired by planningpokeronline.com
 - **📱 Responsive Design** - Works on desktop, tablet, and mobile